shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 **Recall calculation:**
 ```
 matched = count of citations found in both source and extraction
-expected = count of court citations (BE/EU/INT) in source
+expected = count of PRECEDENT court citations (BE/EU/INT) in source
 extracted = count of citedDecisions in extraction

 recall = matched / expected